-The coronavirus has, for now, changed the way we approach our day to day lives.
-Nonessential shops are closed, kids are learning how to do their school work from home, and social distancing has become a household term.
-Though the end of this pandemic is in sight, it is still quite a ways off.
+The coronavirus has, for now, changed the way we approach our day-to-day lives.
+Some nonessential shops are closed, kids have been learning how to do their schoolwork from home, and social distancing has become a household term.
+Unfortunately, it seems like the end of this pandemic is still quite a ways off.
 As people seek to protect themselves and their families, technology is one place they look to for answers.

 - Smart lights can elevate your mood at home